db3108/michi-c2/README.md

   * variable boardsize,
   * "intelligent" early passing

+WARNING !
+The current version is a TEMPORARY version (see ChangeLog) whose only purpose is to publish the new internal interfaces of michi-c.

 Michi-c2 is distributed under the MIT licence.
 Now go forth, hack and peruse!